camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/upgrade.md

 #### Deprecation notes

-The following keys in the values file have been changed in Camunda Helm chart v10.0.2.
-For compatibility, the keys are deprecated in the Camunda release cycle 8.5 and will be removed in the Camunda 8.6 release (October 2024).

-We highly recommend updating the keys in your values file rather than waiting until the 8.6 release.
+The following keys were deprecated in 8.5, and their removal has been delayed until the release of Camunda 8.7 (January 2025).
+We highly recommend updating the keys in your values file rather than waiting until the 8.7 release.

 | Component     | Old Key                            | New Key                             |
 | ------------- | ---------------------------------- | ----------------------------------- |